-Now that you’ve received a new YubiKey FIPS token with your Business Identity email, client authentication, and document signing certificate in the mail, you may be wondering just what to do next.
+Now that you’ve received a new FIPS 140-2 validated security key USB token with your Business Identity email, client authentication, and document signing certificate in the mail, you may be wondering just what to do next.
 This FAQ answers common questions you may have about how to get started with your new certificate and USB token.

 Creating trusted digital signatures in Adobe PDF and Microsoft Office documents is simple with your Business Identity certificate!
 You simply plug the YubiKey into your computer’s USB port, follow the application’s steps for digitally signing a document, and enter your YubiKey’s PIN.

 For complete instructions, please refer to these SSL.com how-tos: